-Not every community, nor every family, nor indeed every individual, deals with disasters in the same way for example, the very public displays of grief practised in some cultures or the wish of some bereaved parents to talk about their immediate sense of loss while others take refuge in silence.
-But viewers, listeners and readers are offended if they consider that a broadcaster or publisher has failed to observe basic decencies.
+Not every community, or every family, or indeed every individual, deals with disasters in the same way, for example, the very public displays of grief practised in some cultures or the wish of some bereaved parents to talk about their immediate sense of loss while others take refuge in silence.
+But viewers, listeners and readers are offended if they consider that a Broadcaster or Publisher has failed to observe basic decencies.
 Care must be taken not to take advantage of people in deep shock, or persuade them into an expression of their emotions or views, for example, which they may later regret.
 Such approaches must be made with discretion and sensitivity.

-4. Swearing
+3.4 Swearing